jeffb4real/ovensensorweb/README.md

 	Starting development server at http://127.0.0.1:8000/
 	Quit the server with CONTROL-C.

-__Note:__ If you intend to make changes to this Django project using the shell, or if you want to play with Django's interactive shell commands, it is recommended to use two separate terminal windows (cmd.exe on Windows).
-Run the Django server from the my-env virtual environment, as shown above, which will tie up this terminal, and display relevant Django server status information.
+__Note:__ It is recommended to use two separate terminal windows (cmd.exe on Windows), both of which can simultaneouly invoke the same virtual environment, in our case 'my-venv'.
+Run the Django server as shown above, in one terminal, which will display relevant Django server status information.
+Use the other terminal with the same 'my-venv' virtual environment to access Django's interactive shell commands, or to utilize manage.py.

-The Django server will continue to run until it is killed with Ctrl+C, or else some other error occurs (e.g. remove one or more critical project files).
+The Django server will continue to run until it is killed with Ctrl+C, or else some other error occurs (e.g. remove or adversely change one or more critical project files).

-### Viewing the Django Project
+### Running our Django Web Application

 When you run the Django webserver, you will see a URL, as shown in the previous step (likely http://127.0.0.1:8000/).
 Copy this URL and paste it into your browser's address bar.
 Try loading the page and notice it fails.
 Append 'polls' to the end of the URL (http://127.0.0.1:8000/polls/) and reload the page.
 You should now be seeing the polls app.